Mother and son hugging

 Legal issues can be daunting, especially when they concern your children.
 Having a child custody lawyer in your corner can help you navigate the complexities of child custody cases and family law to ensure you and your children are protected.

-David Partovi has been in practice for 22 years, is licensed in both Washington State and Idaho, and he has the knowledge to help you handle all aspects of your custody case.
+David Partovi has been a practicing lawyer since 2000, is licensed in both Washington State and Idaho, and he has the knowledge to help you handle all aspects of your custody case.
 Mr. Partovi personally answers his own calls, and he limits his caseloads to ensure each of his clients and their unique cases get the attention they need and deserve.

 Don't fight a child custody battle alone.
-Call our law office or request a free consultation online with our attorney today.
+Call our law office or request a free consultation online with our lawyer today.

 (509) 638-3247